-Guidance for completion of forms are found can be downloaded as well.
+Guidance for completion of forms can be downloaded as well.
 Please ensure that the content of the application form is clear and complete as the Department will not seek further information during the appraisal process.
 Please carefully read the guidance associated with the application form.
 Information provided in the application form is subject to verification and grant offers may be withdrawn if any information is found to be inaccurate or unsubstantiated.

-Questions should be sent to hrdp@dfa.ie by Monday, 16 May 2022.
-Questions will be compiled and answers will be published on the website.
+Questions should be sent to hrdp@dfa.ie by Wednesday, 23 August 2023.
+Questions will be compiled and answers will be published on the website by Friday, 25 August 2023.